 Key Points - Costs & Contract

 Most of Capital Bankcard’s accounts are brought in by independent resellers who have a certain level of pricing control in the merchant account agreement; however, Capital Bankcard seems to consistently promote fair pricing and flexible contracts.
 Pricing will vary by business type, processing volume, and the agents setting up the account.
 Capital Bankcard offers month-to-month contracts, but resellers can add a cancellation fee of their choosing that turns it into a three-year agreement.
 A copy of the company’s standard merchant application (available below) includes a $79 PCI Compliance fee but leaves all other rates and fees to the agent’s discretion.
 Overall, Capital Bankcard offers low-commitment, low-cost terms to most of its merchants.
 See the Capital Bankcard Merchant Application.

 Key Points - Complaints & Service

 Capital Bankcard has a very low amount of complaints for the length of time it has been in business.
 There appears to be only one serious complaint filed against the company (documented here), which received a very professional rebuttal from the representative in question.
-The remaining complaints are either more than three years old or are not specific in the issues they cite.
+The remaining complaints tend to cite customer service issues and are not posted with regularity over the past three years.
 Capital Bankcard offers live chat support on its website and a dedicated phone line that connects to an in-house support team.
 Capital Bankcard’s low complaint rate seems to indicate that this team does an adequate job of anticipating and responding to complaints.

 Key Points - BBB